Hello and welcome to the Newsnight Review. I’m Kirsty Wark.

 Ultimately, Hutchinson never made it to the upper echelons of the sport.
 His physiological advantages (a massive VO2 max; 50% more blood in his system than the average bear) didn’t translate directly into uber-elite performance.
 National championships didn’t become Olympic glory.

 Whilst this likely proved frustrating to Hutchinson in the early days of his career, experience has led him to adopt a wistful sense of what might have been.
 The book is all the better for it.

 ‘Faster’ differs from the sorts of autobiographical account written by other current or former pro cyclists, often with the help of a co-author.
 It’s organised thematically rather than chronologically, with Hutchinson’s experiences and anecdotes drawn from across his career, to support the points he makes.

 More than that, his intimate knowledge of (and love for) the sport comes through in the text.
 Explanations of (at times) complex concepts, dotted with humour and unusual similes, are clearly coming directly from the cyclist, rather than being translated by a ghost writer with less en-cycle-paedic knowledge.

 If you’re interesting in the science of cycling performance, but would rather it were told through the lens of personal experience, rather than in the form of a training handbook or a science textbook, then this is the book for you.
-If you’d like to give it a whirl, here are those Amazon links again:
+If you’d like to give it a whirl, here is the Amazon link again.

 If you’d like to see more cycling books that I’ve enjoyed, and would recommend, head over to the Sportive Cyclist Book Club page.
 Let me know what you think, and if there are any books I should read and add to the list.